AmeliaPessoa/custom-rss/crawlers/dacoruna/README.md

 ---

-# How to Create and Schedule an Apify Actor Using a ZIP File
+# How to Create and Schedule an Apify Actor Using a GitHub Repository

-This guide will walk you through the steps to create an Apify actor using your code from a ZIP file and schedule it to run daily at 00:30.
+This guide will walk you through the steps to create an Apify actor using your code from a GitHub repository and schedule it to run daily at 00:30.

 ## Prerequisites
 - An Apify account.
-- The URL of the actor project code compressed into a ZIP file.
+- The link of the GitHub repository containing the actor project code.

 ## Step-by-Step Instructions